VM Essentials

 Virtual Machines Overview

-Virtual Machines are a special tool to aid users in manipulating their files/data in an OS-specific environment.
-Essentially, this tool provides the user to run very uniquely operating systems and corresponding applications based on their individual needs.
+Virtual Machines are a unique tool to aid users in manipulating their files/data in an OS-specific environment.
+This tool allows the user to run uniquely operating systems and corresponding applications based on their needs.

 Administrators can build virtual machine configurations based on individual user/department needs, and users can run these virtual machines using their encrypted drives.